 Patrick Jones’ best fits in the NFL Draft

-I’m not going to give a positional ranking designation just yet, but I’ll say this — I would much sooner list Patrick Jones as EDGE1 than Gregory Rousseau.
-Jones’ pallet of traits is enticing, and his issues are mild and mostly correctable.
-Jones molds his game around borderline elite explosiveness and juice off the line, and he supplements that burst with excellent length, play strength, and urgency.
+Jones molds his game around borderline elite explosiveness and juice off the line, and he supplements that burst with solid play strength and urgency.
 On top of all that, he also brings enough functional bend and cornering ability to infiltrate around the edge.

 Teams that best fit Patrick Jones’ skill set

-For teams in search of a jolt of life from their pass rushing unit, Jones provides that jolt, both literally and figuratively.
+For teams in search of a jolt of life from their pass-rushing unit, the Pittsburgh edge rusher provides that jolt, both literally and figuratively.
 He’ll need to keep developing his hand usage to reach his peak potential, but his physical and mental makeup coalesce to form a low-risk, high-reward investment.